hypercore-one/znn_walletapi_csharp/README.md

 ### PlasmaBot

 The community plasma bot offers plasma as a service.
-It fuses QSR for a limited amount of time to an address.
+It generates plasma by fusing QSR for a limited amount of time to an address.

 A valid API key is needed to make use of the plasma bot service.